Dry conditions prompt early start to wildfire season

-The 2025 forest fire season starts today on the Island, and in Labrador on May 15.
+The 2025 forest fire season started April 24 on the Island, and in Labrador on May 15.

 The season is starting earlier than usual on the island portion of the province due to current dry conditions, with approximately 40 wildfires already reported.